Magic Jack Customer Service

 One of the most common complaints about Magic Jack is that its advertising leads consumers to believe they can make free phone calls anywhere in the United States and Canada – which is not entirely true.
 Bear with me for a couple paragraphs while I outline some of the billing practices of the telephone industry.

-If a customer of Telephone Company A wants to call a friend who uses Telephone Company B, Telephone Company A has to pay a fee to Telephone Company B to “terminate” the call at the friend’s house.
+If a customer of Telephone Company A wants to call a friend who uses Telephone Company B, Company A has to pay a fee to Company B to “terminate” the call at the friend’s house.
 Normally these termination fees are very small – less than 1¢ per minute.